-State mandates that increase the cost of doing business in communities contribute to fewer dollars being available locally to provide services to residents.
-Increasing the types of contracts or categories of work that are subject to the Prevailing Wage Act also increases local contract costs for public works, and therefore increase costs to taxpayers.
+State mandates that increase the cost of labor used by government contribute to fewer dollars being available locally to provide services to residents.
+Increasing the types of contracts or categories of work that are subject to the Prevailing Wage Act also increases local contract costs for public works, and therefore increases costs for taxpayers.
 BACOG supports limitations on legislation that would increase labor and contract costs to local governments and significantly increasing project cost thresholds to which the Prevailing Wage Act applies.

 BACOG urges the reform of collective bargaining and arbitration requirements for public employees.
-Reforms would include allowing municipal officials to make manning and staffing decisions.
+Reforms would include augmenting the criteria arbitrators use in interest arbitration to measure affordability of the proposals for local governments.